Esmae/Benchmarking/index.md

   Returns a rule that expects no exception to be thrown, so won’t affect existing tests

-## Original Eclipse January Iterator:
+## Original Eclipse January Iterator
 * Using a 3D tensor/dataset as an example,  with the axis labelled {0,1,2} and a shape of {3,3,3} the original iterators in eclipse january iterate through this dataset by incrementing axis 2 first, then axis 1 and finally axis 0.
-This is iterating in memory order. i.e.
+This is iterating in memory order. i.e. <br />
   {0,0,0},{0,0,1},{0,0,2},{0,1,0},{0,1,1},{0,1,2},{0,2,0},{0,2,1},{0,2,2},{1,0,0},{1,0,1},{1,0,2},{1,1,0},{1,1,1},{1,1,2},{1,2,0},{1,2,1},{1,2,2},{2,0,0},{2,0,1},{2,0,2},{2,1,0},{2,1,1},{2,1,2},{2,2,0},{2,2,1},{2,2,2}
 * If a transposeView of the dataset was taken, e.g. axis 2 ↔ axis 1, so the axis are now 'labelled' {0,2,1} the original iterator will iterate through this dataset by incrementing axis 1 first, then axis 2 and finally axis 0.
 When a transposeView is taken, only the view of the dataset changes – the elements stored in memory won't change positions.
 Therefore when a dataset has been transposed, the original iterator will no longer iterate through the dataset in memory order.
 This means it will be slower – it is no longer exploiting the fact that accessing elements from the same cache line is cheap.
-Strides from a dataset are only created once a transposeView is taken, the datasets don't start with strides
+* Strides (the distance in memory between adjacent elements) from a dataset are only created once a transposeView is taken, the datasets don't start with strides

 ## Summing Datasets
 * I wrote a simple index iterator (not as a class), useful as a reference – can't run faster than this.
 Just increments the 1D memory index.
 My method sumMyIndexIterator, uses this iterator to add up all the elements in a dataset and returns the value.
 * I also wrote a stride iterator (as a class), based on the stride iterator in Eclipse January.
-My iterator uses the strides of each axis (the distance in memory between adjacent elements) to determine the order in which to iterate through the axis.
+My iterator uses the strides of each axis to determine the order in which to iterate through the axis.
 * I wrote this in 2 slightly different ways, so MyStrideIterator has 2 hasNext functions.
 HasNext runs faster than hasNext2.

 ## Summation Results:
 * Benchmarked these 3 iterators (original, simple index, and the fast MyIterator), for 4D datasets from size of 10x10x10x10 to 60x60x60x60.
-![alt text](https://github.com/Esmae/Benchmarking/blob/gh-pages/projan/indeximages/sumindex.png "Summing a rank 4 tensor")
-* For untransposed datasets **(see figure)**, Original iterator runs ~3x faster than MyIterator across the whole range measured.
+* For untransposed datasets, Original iterator runs ~3x faster than MyIterator across the whole range measured.
 This is because in my Original Iterator method I've used an Index Iterator which is an abstract class, and the actual Iterator type created in memory depends upon the dataset.
 If the dataset doesn't have any strides it creates a simple Contiguous Iterator.
-The hasNext function in this iterator just simply increments the 1D memory index, so the run speed of the Original Iterator is similar to my simple Index iterator.
+The hasNext function in this iterator just simply increments the 1D memory index, so the run speed of the Original Iterator is similar to my simple Index Iterator.
+![alt text](https://github.com/Esmae/Benchmarking/blob/gh-pages/projan/indeximages/sumindex.png "Summing a rank 4 tensor")
 ![alt text](https://github.com/Esmae/Benchmarking/blob/gh-pages/projan/indeximages/sumuntrans.png "Summing rank 4 untransposed tensors")
 * When the Original Iterator is run so that the position is updated as well (by using a.getIterator(true)), myIterator and Original Iterator run at similar speeds.
 ![alt text](https://github.com/Esmae/Benchmarking/blob/gh-pages/projan/indeximages/sumpos.png "Summing rank 4 untransposed tensors with position updated")